Maliha2030/Tableau_challenge/README.md

 # Tableau_challenge

 CityBike Official brief - Analysis of citibike data for the period between March 2020 and May 2020 to answer the questions:
-1 What is a key demographics of users using citibike?
+1 What is a key demographic of the users who are using citibike?
 2 What station is the most popular for a journey?

 ## Dashboard Analysis